Prospective Student information

 To apply for an internship, the requirements are:

 At least 18 years of age.

-A current undergraduate student or very recently graduated from an undergraduate program and a citizen or permanent resident of the United States or its possessions; international students are not eligible for this program.
+A current undergraduate student or very recently graduated from an undergraduate program from a US institution and a citizen of the United States or its possessions; international students are not eligible for this program.
 An undergraduate student is defined as a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer may participate under certain circumstances.

 Interested in becoming marine technicians on research vessels.